StudentsCouncilCRCE/fragmag/content/desk/from-the-editors-desk.md

 > Design is Intelligence made visible

 The wonderful designs you will see in this Magazine have been done by none other than Jeswin Thomas.
 I thank you from the bottom of my heart, Jeswin for all your efforts in making this year’s edition look attractive.
 How can I forget the entire Student’s Council who came up with their initiative towards a unique idea of digitally publishing this year’s edition.
-A Special thank you to our webmaster, Sakshi Ghadigaonkar for making a dedicated website for FragMag and Ryan Dsilva for mentoring her.
+A Special thank you to our webmaster, Sakshi Ghadigaonkar and our ex-Technical Secretary, Ryan Dsilva for making a dedicated website for FragMag!

 Lastly, to this person,who's always worked in silence and behind the screen.
 Yes, I am talking about Kevin Ruffin, the General Secretary of the Students’ Council and I consider myself as the luckiest Editorial Secretary because of the support I’ve always received from him.
 Thank you, Kevin for always having my back.